 There are four cards (you can currently apply for) that directly earn Marriott points.

-The Marriott Bonvoy Boundless card has a bonus of 75,000 points after you spend $3,000 on purchases in the first three months from account opening.
-The card also earns 6x points at participating Marriott hotels and 2x points on all other purchases.
+The Marriott Bonvoy Boundless has a bonus of three free nights (each night valued up to 50,000 points) after spending $3,000 on purchases in your first three months from account opening.
+The card also earns 6 points per dollar at participating Marriott hotels and 2 points per dollar on all other purchases.

 Every year you keep this card you’ll get a free night award (valid at hotels that cost up to 35,000 points).
 The card comes with Silver Marriott status and you can earn Gold status if you spend $35,000+ in a cardmember year.
 You’ll also get 15 elite night credits each year.